iugonet/UdasVM/UdasVM/ReadMe.txt

+Script to build VM for TDAS v7.01 with UDAS v2.01.1.

 (a) How to compile the executable file that can run on IDL-VM.

 Modify the path_tdas in build_vm.csh, and execute the command as follows;